samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/taskrun-breakdown.md

 ```

 The `NAME` column shows the name of the `TaskRun`.
 Each `TaskRun` has a unique
-name to help identify a particular run for a `Task`.
+name to help identify a particular execution of a `Task`.
 Additionally, `tkn tr ls`,
 which uses the `tkn tr` shorthand for `tkn taskrun`, shows information about the
 start time (`STARTED`), how long the `TaskRun` took to execute (`DURATION`), and
 shows the success or failure of the `TaskRun` (`STATUS`).

-Your `TaskRun` has a `STATUS` of succeeded, indicating the `Task` executed successfully.
+Your `TaskRun` has a `STATUS` of `Succeeded`, indicating the `Task` executed successfully.
-You can further verify this by taking a look at the logs of the last `TaskRun` to verify
+You can further verify this by taking a look at the logs of the last `TaskRun` to see if
 `echo-task` carried out the expected `Steps` in the correct order:

 ```execute-2